Colostrum Benefits: The Gut-Healing, Immune-Boosting Properties You've Never Heard About

 Since colostrum is so rich in benefits, our bodies don’t actually need to produce much.
 Plus, a newborn’s stomach is about the size of a marble, so they need to eat only about a teaspoon of colostrum during each feed (5 to 7 mL).
 Though they need to eat very often—every two to three hours or sometimes even more frequently (hello, sleep-deprived new parents; we see you!)

 Given all these benefits, it is not surprising that we’ve been experimenting with using bovine colostrum (colostrum from cows) to heal different gut-related issues in adults.
-Research has shown particularly positive benefits as it relates to restoring a leaky gut lining, preventing diarrhea, and combating gut pathogens like E. coli.
-Bovine colostrum can also help restore the damage caused by anti-inflammatory drugs such as NSAIDs and even facilitate growth of intestinal villi, which can enable the restoration of the intestinal wall by repairing barriers that are either permeable or impermeable (thus not allowing proper intestinal function).
+Research has shown particularly positive benefits as it relates to restoring a leaky gut lining3, preventing diarrhea, and combating gut pathogens like E. coli4.
+Bovine colostrum can also help restore the damage caused by anti-inflammatory drugs such as NSAIDs5 and even facilitate growth of intestinal villi, which can enable the restoration of the intestinal wall6 by repairing barriers that are either permeable or impermeable (thus not allowing proper intestinal function).
 It basically can help repair the damage caused by food allergies and indigestion and reset your digestive system, thereby boosting your immune system.

 All in all, it’s pretty mind-blowing to know our bodies can produce such magic, to nurture our babies and set them up with a happy gut and a healthy future.